HudsonAtchley/HudsonAtchley/README.md

-- 👋 Hi, I’m @HudsonAtchley.
+- Hi, I’m Hudson.
-- 👀 I’m interested in learning how to code and make the world a better place.
+- I’m learning how to code.
-- 🌱 I’m currently learning Java through AP Computer Science A.
+- I’m currently learning Java through AP Computer Science A.
-- 💞️ I’m looking to collaborate on fresh ideas.
 - 📫 How to reach me ...
 Just send me a message.

 <!---